 - 1/2 teaspoon cayenne pepper

 - 1 1/3 cups brown rice

 Soak the kidney beans overnight in cold water.

 Drain the beans and put them in a pot with 4 cups water over medium-high heat.
 Add the carrot, onion, bay leaf, black pepper, cayenne pepper and bouillon to the pot and bring to a boil.
 When water boils, cover, reduce heat and simmer for about 1 hour and 45 minutes, or until the beans are very soft.

-Bring 2-2/3 cup to a boil in a medium saucepan.
+Bring 2-2/3 cups water to a boil in a medium saucepan.
 When the water boils, add the rice, cover, reduce heat to a simmer and cook for about 45-50 minutes, or until the water has been absorbed and the rice is cooked through.

 When the beans have finished cooking, remove the bay leaf.
 Lightly mash the beans with a fork, serve over the rice and enjoy!

 Total Fat: 1g